DannyCarvajal/Gifos/README.md

 ## Author

-My name is Daniel and I love giphys gifs, this started as a challenge but as long as everything was working and after the refactoring of the code, the things learnt were a lot , may you enjoy this small project !
+My name is Daniel and I love giphys gifs, this started as a challenge but as long as everything was working fine and after the refactoring of the code, the things learnt were a lot , may you enjoy this small project !